 - Payment Options Monthly

 Haven Life Insurance offers two term policy options, one of which never requires a medical exam.
 Haven Life Insurance makes it easy to get a quote and apply for coverage online.

 We researched Haven’s financial stability ratings, customer satisfaction data, policy offerings, customer service, online tools, and rates to help you compare the life insurance policy options that Haven offers with plans from other providers.

-Founded in 2014, Haven Life Insurance is a subsidiary of Massachusetts-based MassMutual, one of the largest life insurance agencies by market share with more than 160 years of industry experience.
+Haven Life Insurance was founded in 2014, but as of July 1, 2021, its policies are being underwritten by C.M.
+Life, a subsidiary of MassMutual, one of the largest life insurance agencies by market share with more than 160 years of industry experience.
 The company was co-founded by Yaron Ben-Zvi after a frustrating experience trying to purchase life insurance.
 Its primary goal is to give families easier access to life insurance policies.

 Headquartered in New York, Haven Life sells policies in all 50 states and Washington D.C.

 Haven Life offers two term life insurance products.
 If you’re in good health, you might get a better rate for Haven Term but if you want to forego a medical exam, you can opt to apply for Haven Simple.

 Haven Term is a medically underwritten policy issued by MassMutual.
 There’s an online quote and digital application, but a medical exam will be required in most cases.
 Haven Term is available to applicants ages 20-64 and comes in face value amounts between $250,000 and $3 million.
 Anyone between the ages of 20-49 years can choose a term of 10, 15, 20, or 30 years.
 Those between 50-64 can choose terms of 10, 15, or 20 years.
 Premiums stay level for the life of your policy.